Scott Pruett: 2000s

 In 2004, Pruett was scheduled to run three races driving the No. 39 Target-sponsored Dodge for Chip Ganassi Racing and the No. 09 for James Finch.
 At Sonoma, Pruett spent all his time in the top-ten, leading one lap and nearly winning, but finishing in third spot behind his teammate Jamie McMurray.
 Pruett was the only road ringer to lead laps in that race.
 At Indianapolis, Pruett found his No. 09 Dodge losing an engine and his race finishing in an abrupt end.
 At Watkins Glen, Pruett did not qualify after qualifying was rained out.
 At Sonoma in 2005, Pruett ran some of the race in the top-ten but crashed late in the race.
-At Watkins Glen later that year, Pruett originally didn't qualify the No. 39 car due to rain.
+At Watkins Glen later that year, Pruett originally did not qualify the No. 39 car due to rain.
 However, he ran the 2005 Sirius at the Glen in the No. 40 Coors car for Ganassi after Sterling Marlin left the race to attend his father's funeral.
 Starting 43rd due to the driver change, Pruett charged through the field to finish 4th after briefly contending for the win.

 In 2006, Pruett returned to the Busch series in the No. 1 car for James Finch.
 Pruett had a promising race at Watkins Glen during the Zippo 200, starting second and finishing tenth.
 He drove the No. 40 car for the road-course races in Cup as well.
 Pruett managed to take advantage of a last-lap crash to charge from twelfth place to finish sixth during the final lap of the AMD at the Glen.

-In 2007, he won the overall race and Daytona Prototype in the Rolex 24 at Daytona, with Juan Pablo Montoya and Salvador Durán in the No. 01 Telmex, Target, Lexus Riley for Chip Ganassi Racing.
+In 2007, Pruett won the overall race and Daytona Prototype in the Rolex 24 at Daytona, with Juan Pablo Montoya and Salvador Durán in the No. 01 Telmex, Target, Lexus Riley for Chip Ganassi Racing.
 Later that same year he nearly won his first Nationwide Series victory at the Telcel-Motorola Mexico 200 at the Mexico City road course only to lose it in the closing laps when his Chip Ganassi teammate the aforementioned Juan Pablo Montoya spun him out and Montoya would win his first NASCAR race.
-Pruett would recover to a fifth place finish, his best Nationwide finish at that time.
+Pruett would recover to a fifth-place finish, his best Nationwide finish at that time.
 After the race however Pruett was none too pleased with his teammate stating, "that was...nasty, dirty driving".